-The application seeks approval for the change of use of Greystead Old Church, a Grade II Listed former church located in the hamlet of Greystead, from a holiday unit to principal residence housing.
+The application seeks approval for a change of use of Greystead Institute, a former church hall located at the edge of the hamlet of Greystead, from a holiday unit to principal residence housing.
 The application site is located to the south of the River North Tyne and approximately 2km to the west of Lanehead.
-The hamlet comprises Greystead Old Church together with Greystead Rectory, Greystead Cottage and Greystead Institute.
+The hamlet comprises Greystead Institute together with Greystead Rectory, Greystead Cottage and Greystead Old Church.